How to Wash Hair in Bed With No Mess

 Some older adults can’t bathe using a tub or shower because they have limited mobility or have Alzheimer’s disease or dementia and stubbornly resist bathing.

-No-rinse shampoos, dry shampoo, or wiping with wet cloths are helpful, but just aren’t as good as a thorough hair washing with water.
+No-rinse shampoos, dry shampoos, and wiping with wet cloths are helpful, but they aren’t as effective as thorough hair washing with water.

 A real wash with water and regular shampoo will make your older adult feel more comfortable and keep their scalp healthier.